Rep-Tiles

 Domino variant (9 tiles)

-A generalization of the domino substitution.
-There are several possibilities to play with 1x2 rectangles (dominos) in order to generate non-periodic tilings.
 The decorative lining shows here how the prototile gets turned and mirrored for this example.
 The two rules are actually exactly the same.
 For decoration the horizontal tile was colored purple.

 Finite Rotations Polytopal Tiles Polyomio Tiling Rep Tiles Self Similar Substitution